Buying a house jointly with your parents

 • Get professional advice.
 Before you enter into a co-ownership agreement, make sure you get advice from a solicitor or conveyancer.
 This will ensure that you know exactly what you’re getting yourself into and what you need to do to protect yourself from potential risk.

 • Draw up a co-ownership agreement.
 It’s essential that you and your parents get a co-ownership agreement drawn up before you join forces.
-This will ensure that there are procedures in place if there are ever any disagreements or if circumstances change.
-For example, it can outline how to split costs between parties, what happens if one party defaults on their repayments and what happens if the loan needs to be refinanced.
+This agreement can outline how to split costs between parties, what happens if one party defaults on their repayments and what happens if the loan needs to be refinanced.

 • Have an exit strategy.
 Before signing on the dotted line, make sure you and your parents both have an exit strategy.
 How long do you plan on holding the property for?
 If one of you wants to sell up and move on, how will this situation be handled?

 • Update your will.
-If you select a tenants-in-common ownership arrangement, make sure you update your will with the details of what you would like to happen to your share of the property if you die.
+If you select a tenants-in-common ownership arrangement, make sure you update your will.

 Get in touch with a mortgage broker and get some professional advice